Gonorrhoea Testing

 • You or your partner had unprotected sex with any other partner

-• You have been diagnosed with any other STI such as chlamydia or HIV/AIDS
+• You have been diagnosed with any other STI such as chlamydia, syphilis, genital herpes, or HIV

 • You are pregnant or planning a pregnancy